 Minimizing bacteria takes an office-wide effort

 Many teams are blissfully unaware of how quickly bacteria can spread through the workplace and often, it will take a group effort to get your environment clean and then keep it that way.
-Show the office you care for their health by investing in proven water technology to promote a hygienic workplace.
+Show the office you care for their health by investing in proven technology to promote a hygienic workplace.